mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |P2| Nice to have | ![#ffff00](https://via.placeholder.com/15/ffff00/000000?text=+) `#ffff00` | `P2` |
 |P3| Won't fix | ![#bfd4f2](https://via.placeholder.com/15/bfd4f2/000000?text=+) `#bfd4f2` | `P3` |

+### Repo specific labels for priority <!-- omit in toc -->

+Do not create create repo specific labels for this category.

 ## Status

-Use these labels for providing additional information on the status of the issue.
+Use these labels for providing information on the progress of the issue.
+The status label is used to triage and track issues throughout its lifecycle.

 Color: This subcategory uses different colors for each label.